vandomed/tab/README.md

 1. Install/load **Kmisc** and run `write.cb(table1)` to copy the table to your clipboard.
 Paste the result into Word, then highlight the text and go to `Insert -> Table -> Convert Text to Table...
 OK`.

-2. Add `print.html = TRUE` to the above `tabmulti` function call.
+2. Add `print.html = TRUE` to the above *tabmulti* function call.
 That will result in a .html file being written to your working directory.
 It should appear as a neat table when you open it (e.g. in Google Chrome), and you can copy/paste it into Word.

 If you want it to display it in a **knitr** document, you can add `latex = TRUE` and then use various approaches...

 Printing in R
 -------------

-### 'printr' with 'kable' for options
+### printr

 I think the easiest approach is to simply load the **printr** package.
 Loading it results in R output printing more neatly, which includes character matrices showing up as neat tables.